paragkulkarni/angular-material-assignment/README.md

-# EventBookingPlatform  - Angular 16 with Angular materail and new standalone components
+# EventBookingPlatform  - Angular 16 with Angular material and new standalone components

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.16.